redenvelope2000/beetle-pce-fast-libretro/README.md

-This is for adding mouse input to PCE Shanghai and PCE CDROM Shanghai II.
+This is for adding mouse input to PC-Engine Shanghai and PC-Engine CDROM Shanghai II.
 The game code that accepts user inputs is trapped into the emulated CPU handler, mouse input states are translated into proper actions there.

 ## Changes from the original code